This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Process mushrooms in a food processor until minced very small, scraping down the sides of the bowl as needed.
+- Preheat the oven to 400 degrees Fahrenheit.
+Process mushrooms in a food processor until minced very small, scraping down the sides of the bowl as needed.

 - Pat chicken breasts dry with a paper towel and slice them in half, creating two separate (roughly) 4 inch breasts.
 Season both sides lightly with kosher salt and black pepper.
 Heat 1 teaspoon of olive oil and 1 tablespoon of butter in a large non-stick or cast iron pan over medium high heat.
 Sear chicken breasts about 2 minutes per side, until golden brown but not cooked through.
 Remove and set aside on a plate.

-- Lightly flour a clean work surface or cutting board and roll out the puff pastry inch an 11 inch, even square.
-Cut the pastry into 4 squares.
+- Lightly flour a clean work surface or cutting board and roll out the puff pastry into an 11 inch, even square.
+Cut the pastry into 2 squares.
 Place two of the squares onto a baking sheet covered with parchment paper, about 2 inches apart.

 - Serve immediately and enjoy!